nu-decree/nu-decree.github.io/list.md

 ---
 ##### You can find syllabus for most of these courses, however courses content may vary and the syllabus just provides a preliminary content of the course based on previous semesters.
 ---
-## Courses in Areas and Universities
+## Courses by topic and univerisity
 ![Courses in Areas and Universities](./courses/map.png)
 > Details of courses provided bellow